 However, Oki Sato does not think that sustainability should be a theme, but a mindset.

-Forms of Movement reunites design with people while incorporating new materials which have already been used in the robotics field.
+Forms of Movement reunites design with people while incorporating new materials that have already been used in the robotics field.

 You can learn more about Nendo’s zipper designs here.